caioharuo/caioharuo/README.md

 <h3 align="center">Enthusiast of Technology and Web Development from São Paulo/Brasil</h3>

 <h4>
-Attending the fifth semester of Science Computing.
+Attending the fifth semester of Science Computing.<br />

-In my free time, I like to learn something new or play video game.
+In my free time, I like to learn something new or play video game.<br />

-Currently I have been studying the most modern  Front-End technologies.
+Currently I have been studying the most modern  Front-End technologies.<br />
 </h4>

 <h3>